tree-sitter/tree-sitter/docs/section-6-contributing.md

 ## Developing Individual Language Grammars

-Grammars for individual languages are developed in `tree-sitter/tree-sitter-LANGUAGE` repositories.
+Grammars for individual languages developed in the [Tree-sitter organization](https://github.com/tree-sitter/) live in `tree-sitter/tree-sitter-LANGUAGE` repositories.
 This section describes general practices for language grammars.
+Grammars developed outside of the Tree-sitter organization are strongly recommended to follow these practices for greater consistency within the Tree-sitter ecosystem.

 ### Contributing